Twin-width and permutations: Preliminaries

 \emph{Graphs} are structures with a single binary relation $E$ encoding adjacency; this relation is irreflexive and symmetric.
 Graphs of particular interest in this paper are rooted trees.
-For a rooted tree $Y$, we denote by $I(Y)$ the set of internal nodes of $Y$, by $L(Y)$, the set of leaves of~$Y$, by $V(Y)=I(Y)\cup L(Y)$ the set of vertices of $Y$, by $r(Y)$, the root of $Y$, and by $\preceq_Y$, the partial order on $V(Y)$ defined by $u\preceq_Y v$ if the unique path in $Y$ linking $r(Y)$ and $v$ contains $u$ (i.e., if $u=v$ or~$u$ is an \emph{ancestor} of~$v$ in~$Y$).
+For a rooted tree $Y$, we denote by $I(Y)$ the set of internal nodes of $Y$, by $L(Y)$, the set of leaves of~$Y$, by $V(Y)=I(Y)\cup L(Y)$ the set of vertices of $Y$, by $r(Y)$, the root of $Y$, and by $\preceq_Y$, the partial order on $V(Y)$ defined by $u\preceq_Y v$ if the unique path in $Y$ linking $r(Y)$ and $v$ contains~$u$ (i.e., if $u=v$ or~$u$ is an \emph{ancestor} of~$v$ in~$Y$).
 For a non-root vertex $v$, we further denote by $\pi_Y(v)$ the \emph{parent} of $v$, which is the unique neighbor of $v$ smaller than $v$ with respect to $\preceq_Y$.
+(We further define $\pi_Y(r(Y))=r(Y)$, so that $\pi_Y$ is defined on all the vertices of $Y$, the root being the only fixed point.)
 A rooted \emph{binary} tree is a rooted tree such that every internal node has exactly two children.

+Let $Y$ be a rooted tree and let $A$ be a subset of vertices of $Y$ closed by pairwise least common ancestor (that is: the least common ancestor in $Y$ of any two vertices in $A$ also belongs to $A$).
+The \emph{subtree of} $Y$ \emph{induced by} $A$ is the rooted tree $Y'$, whose associated tree order $\preceq_{Y'}$ is the restriction to $A$ of the tree order $\preceq_Y$ associated to $Y$.
+In particular, $A$ is the vertex set of $Y'$.